How We Teach

 Kinesthetic, Inquiry-Based Education

 Joule is a completely hands-on school.
 Our entire school day is spent building, re-enacting, debating, and/or setting things on fire.
-All classes from primary through 8th grade are interactive.
+All classes from primary through high school are interactive.
 As such, Joule is a great fit for students who need to move and create during school.
 If your child has ever disassembled something to find out how it works, they'll fit right in.

 Many people refer to our methodology as project based learning.
 Unfortunately, project-based learning has earned a poor reputation because most projects are assigned only after material has already been learned through traditional methods.
-Often, a project is just something added to the end of a traditional lesson.
-Classes are typically taught via conventional methods such as lecture or worksheets, but at the end of a unit, parents have to help their children create a diorama or poster.
-A "project" just means a midnight run to the store for popsicle sticks and food coloring - it doesn't help kids acquire new knowledge and skills.
+Classes are typically taught via lecture or worksheets, but at the end of a unit, parents have to help their children create a diorama or poster.
+A "project" therefore just means a midnight run to the store for popsicle sticks and food coloring - it doesn't help kids acquire new knowledge and skills.

 A better way is to teach material through interactive, tactile experiences, allowing students to get messy and make mistakes while they learn new information.
-At The Joule School, our classrooms are engaging and interactive - not a textbook in sight!
-There's no need to add a project to the end of a unit to keep students engaged.
-We do use hands-on projects to guide inquiry, and we do not simply throw projects into a traditional classroom.
+At The Joule School, our classrooms are engaging and interactive.
+We use hands-on projects to guide inquiry, and there's no need to add a project to the end of a unit to keep students engaged.

 Strong Socioemotional Focus